This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 If you and your dog live in a city where there is not much green and no natural hiding places for ticks, then natural tick repellents together with regular grooming and bathing with tick repelling dog shampoo may be enough to protect your dog from ticks.

-- WATERPROOF FLEA AND TICK TREATMENT FOR DOGS: Frontline Plus for Dogs provides waterproof, fast-acting, long-lasting flea and tick treatment and control for your dog.
-This product is approved for use on dogs 45-88 lbs.
+- Waterproof flea and tick treatment for dogs: Frontline Plus for Dogs provides waterproof, fast-acting, long-lasting flea and tick treatment and control for your dog.
+This product is approved for use on dogs 45-88 pounds.